ttcchhmm/uapoly-backend/docs/README.md

   - An integer representing the game ID.
 This is the same as the game ID in the REST API.
 - `buy`: Buy a property.
 The client must send the following data:
   - An integer representing the game ID.
 This is the same as the game ID in the REST API.
+- `message`: Send a message to the other players.
+The client must send the following data:
+  - `room`: An integer representing the game ID.
+This is the same as the game ID in the REST API.
+  - `message`: A string representing the message to send.
+  - `recipient`: A string representing the recipient of the message.
+Can be `null` or undefined to send the message to all players.
+- `trade`: Start a trade with another player.
+The client must send the following data:
+  - `room`: An integer representing the game ID.
+This is the same as the game ID in the REST API.
+  - `recipient`: A string representing the recipient of the trade.
+  - `propertiesOffered`: An array containing the positions of the properties offered by the current player.
+  - `moneyOffered`: An integer representing the amount of money offered by the current player.
+  - `propertiesRequested`: An array containing the positions of the properties requested by the current player.
+  - `moneyRequested`: An integer representing the amount of money requested by the current player.
+  - `messages`: A string with the message.
+Can be undefined to not add a message.

 ### Server events
 The server can emit the following events: